warrior-cultures-and-training

 Core Tenets of the Shinobi Code

 While no single, uniform "Ninja Bible" exists, the surviving manuals reveal a consistent set of philosophical principles that guided the shinobi's actions.
-These tenets formed the foundation of ninja discipline and honor.
+These tenets formed the foundation of ninja discipline and honor, and they can be grouped into five interconnected domains: perception, adaptability, virtue, ethical intent, and mental resilience.

 Strategic Adaptability (Oyo)